 3. Catching the sunset (or sunrise) at the Jesuit Missions

 In the 17th century, Jesuits built reducciones in Paraguay, south Brazil, and north Argentina.
 Their goal was to convert Guaraní indigenous people to Catholicism while protecting them from Brazilian slave hunters.
-The Jesuits stimulated all forms of artistic talent, and as a result a new form of art evolved that was a mixture of traditional Guaraní symbols and designs and traditional colonial baroque
+The Jesuits stimulated all forms of artistic talent, and a new form of art evolved that was a mixture of traditional Guaraní symbols and designs and traditional colonial baroque

 The best-preserved ruins and UNESCO World Heritage Sites are the missions of Jesús de Tavarangue and Trinidad de Paraná.
 They date from 1685 and 1706, respectively, and have the largest churches of all Jesuit missions, along with remnants of the reducciones.
 Late afternoon or early morning are the best times to visit, when the soft light gives the ruins an air of mystery.

 4. Driving the Trans Chaco Highway

 The Trans Chaco Highway is among the least reliable roads in South America.
 When we drove it, it had just been paved and you could roller skate on it.
 In truth, though, the road had not so much been paved as painted over with a thin layer of asphalt.
 As a result, it quickly deteriorated again into one of South America’s worst roads, with deep potholes where cars and buses can get stuck for days during the rainy season.

 So if you’re in for some adventure: Take the bus from Asunción to Bolivia over this 450-mile road without an itinerary.
 You’ll pass through the harsh territory of the Chaco, as well as its Mennonite colonies.

 5. Visiting a flourishing Mennonite colony in the Chaco